pandas-dev/pandas/web/pandas/community/ecosystem.md

 of libraries that complement pandas' functionality also allows pandas development to remain focused around its original requirements.

-This is an inexhaustive list of projects that build on pandas in order to provide tools in the PyData space.
-For a list of projects that depend on pandas, see the [libraries.io usage page for pandas](https://libraries.io/pypi/pandas/usage) or [search pypi for pandas](https://pypi.org/search/?q=pandas).
+This is an community-maintained list of projects that build on pandas in order to provide tools in the PyData space.
+The pandas core development team does not necessarily endorse any particular project on this list or have any knowledge of the maintenance status of any particular library.

+For a more complete list of projects that depend on pandas, see the [libraries.io usage page for pandas](https://libraries.io/pypi/pandas/usage) or [search pypi for pandas](https://pypi.org/search/?q=pandas).